coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         <p class="pub-abstract">
             Large Language Models (LLMs), excel in natural language understanding, but their capability for complex mathematical reasoning with a hybrid of structured tables and unstructured text remain uncertain.
-This study ex plores LLMs’ mathematical reasoning on four financial tabular question-answering datasets:
+This study explores LLMs’ mathematical reasoning on four financial tabular question-answering datasets:
  TATQA, FinQA, ConvFinQA, and Multihiertt.
  Through extensive experiments with various